arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/Cat M1 and MB IoT/content.md

 ## Next Step

 - The Portenta Max Carrier offers a lot of features when used with the Portenta H7.
-If you want to learn more about the Portenta Max Carriers peripherals and features, check out our [Getting Started guide for Max Carrier and Portenta H7]().
+If you want to learn more about the Portenta Max Carriers peripherals and features, check out our [Getting Started guide for Max Carrier and Portenta H7](/tutorials/getting-started-with-H7).

 - If you are interested in trying out more of the Max Carriers connectivity options.
-Be sure to check out our tutorial on how to use [LoRa with the Max Carrier and Portenta H7]().
+Be sure to check out our tutorial on how to use [LoRa with the Max Carrier and Portenta H7](/tutorials/lora-tutorial).

 ## Conclusion

-In this tutorial we went through how to connect all the necessary parts to the Portenta Max Carrier.
-How to change whether to use NB-IoT or Cat-M1.
-To then connect to a website and print it's content in the serial monitor.
+In this tutorial we went through how to connect the Portenta H7 and Portenta Max Carrier, with peripherals to be able to use the carriers GSM feature.
+We then learned how to set a preference between NB-IoT or Cat-M1 technology.
+And at the end we tested so everything works by running an example sketch on our setup.